Skip to main content

 • Scripting logic

-Is used to interact with the physics server, that could be a source of creating un-determinism.
+Is used to interact with the physics server, that could be a source of creating un-determinism if you don't know for sure they are deterministic.

 Rapier Wrapper